The Great Outdoors

 - Spot a problem, call a local professional

-Before heading outdoors for a family hike or daily walks with your furry friend, it’s important to be mindful of tiny pests that can cause big problems like ticks and mosquitoes.
+Before heading outdoors for a family hike or daily walks with your four-legged friend, it’s important to be mindful of tiny pests, like ticks and mosquitoes, can cause big problems like ticks and mosquitoes.
+Make sure your desired outdoor recreation activities have the green light from your state, and follow these tips fora bug-bite free adventure

 - Dress the part: Dress to protect yourself and loved ones by wearing light colors, long sleeves and long pants.
 Also, tuck your pants into your shoes to avoid exposure and block potentially harmful bites.

-- Do tick checks: To prevent Lyme disease and other related diseases, perform regular tick-checks after coming back inside from April through September when tick populations are at their peak.
+- Do tick checks: To prevent Lyme disease and other vector-transmitted disease, perform regular tick-checks after coming back inside from April through September when tick populations are at their peak.
 Remember to check pets, family members and yourself after exploring the outdoors.

 For people: Check areas where ticks can most easily hide such as in and around ears, the belly button, behind your knees and in your hair/scalp.